 Freeset began in Sonagachi, one of Asia’s largest red-light areas with ~10,000 sex workers, many of whom were taken from homes in villages and communities across West Bengal.
 Our women hoped for something better.
 Through jobs at Freeset making bags and tees, we worked to build new homes and a new community of freedom in Kolkata.
 We launched Freeset Trust to provide better counseling and care for staff and community.

-In 2014, our women started dreaming about returning to their ancestral homes.
-We visited communities across the Murshidabad district (rural West Bengal) and began starting new businesses in strategic locations.
-We’re seeing some of our women return home for the first time.
-Better still, as we’ve gotten to know our new neighborhoods, we can help communities ensure their daughters are never trafficked away.
+In 2014, our women started dreaming about returning to their ancestral homes, so we visited communities in the Murshidabad district (rural West Bengal) and now have two new businesses in strategic locations.
+We’ve seen some of our women return home to work in these businesses.
+Better still, through our presence we’re helping communities ensure their daughters are never trafficked away.

+In buying Freeset, you’re part of this journey: strengthening homes and communities.
 Our heart is for the thousands still seeking a safe, caring community to call home, and the millions more at risk.
-We’re still launching new businesses in Kolkata and more in West Bengal.
-We make bags, tees, scarves, and apparel for sale around the world.
-In buying Freeset, you’re strengthening homes and communities.
+We make bags, tees, accessories and apparel for sale around the world and we’re committed to the long haul.

 In 1999, Kerry and Annie Hilton left New Zealand with their four children and moved to Kolkata to work and live amongst the poor.
 Naively, they signed up for an apartment in the middle of the day.
 It was only when Kerry was taking a walk at night that he discovered they had moved into the largest red light area in the city, Sonagacchi.
 Their new neighbors were thousands of women forced into prostitution by trafficking and poverty.